NoriSte/ui-testing-best-practices/sections/testing-perks/tests-as-documentation.md

 - "connect" the code with the tests: if a user flow is quite long, it could be useful to share some "steps" (with some comments) between the source code and the code of the tests.
 Something like `/** #1 \*/`, `/** #2 \*/`, etc.

 - UI tests are not the only ones: having more low-level tests for parts of the code that could be hard to be understood is a great way to describe the code expected behaviors.

+- comments in the test could help a lot the reader, look at the ["Matching the test's code and test runner's commands" section of the "Keep abstraction low to ease debugging the tests" chapter](../../sections/generic-best-practices/test-code-with-debugging-in-mind.md#matching-the-tests-code-and-test-runners-commands)